1. What is your background before you started at Qonto? (Studies, professional experiences etc)

 6. What qualities does a PM need to have?

 In my opinion, empathy and curiosity are two important qualities.
-We need to put ourselves in our users' shoes to create the best customer experience and to ensure Qonto's promise of "creating the bank all businesses love".
+We need to put ourselves in our users' shoes to create the best customer experience and to ensure Qonto's promise of "creating the business finance management solution all businesses love".
 You also have to be curious, willing to test everything in order to learn and cultivate your User Experience sensitivity.